 Rather than waiting until that happens – which could take until a child is 3-5 years old – the Center for Pediatric Locomotion Sciences is working with clinicians at Children’s Healthcare of Atlanta and Shriners Hospitals for Children – Shreveport to give children knees in the very first prosthesis, even before they’ve learned to crawl.

-This approach, called the “Early Knee” protocol, will be the focus of The Gerber Foundation grant funding, according to Mark Geil, College of Education assistant professor and the grant’s principal investigator.
+This approach, called the “Early Knee” protocol, will be the focus of The Gerber Foundation grant funding, according to Mark Geil, College of Education & Human Development assistant professor and the grant’s principal investigator.

 “We’re challenging a longstanding standard of care, so this work has the potential to change treatment for kids across the country,” he said.